Trends

 Links and user posts will largely trend automatically if they're from reputable or mainstream news sources, or by users that are not disruptive with a history of appropriate content.

 Some posts will trend automatically if they're from known figures with a history of appropriate content.
-Generally speaking, trends are only removed if they are deemed inappropriate for the context of our instance.
+Generally speaking, trends are only removed if they are deemed inappropriate for the context of our server.

 Some publishers are specifically prohibited from trending.
 A list of prohibited publishers is available upon request.